 The mission of Ingram State Technical College is to provide a range of occupational, educational, life skills and re-entry programs and services to incarcerated adults so as to facilitate their successful return to society as responsible citizens.

-J. F. Ingram State Technical College was established by the Alabama Legislature in 1965 as J. F. Ingram State Technical Institute.
-Named for Mr. John F. Ingram, a nationally known pioneer in vocational education, the college was created to train incarcerated men and women in useful occupations in preparation for a successful return to society.
+Ingram State Technical College was established by the Alabama Legislature in 1965 as J. F. Ingram State Technical Institute.
+Named for Mr. John F. Ingram, a nationally known pioneer in vocational education, the College was created to train incarcerated men and women in useful occupations in preparation for a successful return to society.

-Mr. Maehugh T. Duncan served as the first director of the college, which was located on the grounds of Draper Correctional Center in Elmore, Alabama.
+Mr. Maehugh T. Duncan served as the first director of the College, which was located on the grounds of Draper Correctional Center in Elmore, Alabama.
 In 1970, additional facilities were constructed adjacent to the Frank Lee Youth Center at Deatsville, approximately seven miles from the original site.
-Growth and improvement occurred at a steady pace.

 Dr. Murry C. Gregg was appointed as director in 1976, following Duncan’s retirement.
-In 1983, the Alabama State Board of Education renamed the college J.F.
+In 1983, the Alabama State Board of Education renamed the College J.F.
 Ingram State Technical College.
-The chief administrative officer became the president, and enrollment increased dramatically along with physical facilities and faculty.
+The chief administrative officer became the president, enrollment increased, facilities were upgraded and additional faculty added.